Most people who do this work started with a theory. I started with a scar.

 At eighteen, I made the first real decision of my life.
 I left.
 Not in anger.
 In clarity.
 I was not going to spend another year inside a story other people had written for me.

 Florida was a blank canvas.
-No one there knew the kid from Marblehead.
+No one there knew the kid from Massachusetts.
 No one had a version of me they were waiting for me to confirm.
 For the first time, I could test a hypothesis I had been carrying quietly for years:

 If identity can be installed from the outside, it can also be redesigned from the inside.